amplience/dc-extension-di-transform/README.md

 You're probably better off looking at a feature branch, check those out in the branches list.

+## Parameters in Schema
+Put the following in the `params` object to change features of the extension:
+- `useVSE`: Set to true to use a VSE for fetching and rendering images.
+If this is false, images must be published to be seen.
+- `customVSE`: Set to whatever your custom VSE's hostname is.
+Do not include `http://` or a trailing slash. `useVSE` must be true.
+- `alwaysFullRes`: When true, the main preview image is always fetched at full resolution.

 # Step by Step to run from Jenkins on DC:
 This project is built on Jenkins and hosted on dev-artifacts to make QA and UAT a little easier.
 - Go to a version of DC that supports UI extensions.
 Example: http://qa-daniel-app.s3-website-eu-west-1.amazonaws.com/builds/qa-titan-sprint-72-64/index-1.46.0-qa-titan-sprint-72-64.html?env=../envs/env-cmp.json